DrSnuggly/kotor-ii-switch-modding/README.md

    - **Make sure to pay attention to any warnings that appear.**
      - The most common warning will be texture files that aren't in the `.tpc` format when the Nintendo Switch version of the game already has the same texture in that format.
-These Nintendo Switch `.tpc` files will always override any `.tga` or `.dds` texture files — the solution is to convert these files to `.tpc` where possible (e.g. using [tga2tpc 4.0.0](https://deadlystream.com/files/file/1152-tga2tpc/)).
+These pre-existing `.tpc` files on the Nintendo Switch will always override any `.tga` or `.dds` texture files — the solution is to convert these files to `.tpc` where possible (e.g. using [tga2tpc 4.0.0](https://deadlystream.com/files/file/1152-tga2tpc/)).
 1. On the Nintendo Switch, delete the `/atmosphere/contents/0100B2C016252000` folder, if it exists.